AdobeDocs/journey-optimizer.en/help/using/reports/lp-report-live.md

 Live reports, accessible from the Last 24 hrs tab, display events that took place within the past 24 hours, with a minimum time interval of two minutes from the event occurrence.
 In comparison, Customer Journey Analytics reports focus on events that occurred at least two hours ago and cover events over a selected time period.

-To access your reports, select **[!UICONTROL Report]** from the advanced menu of your selected landing page.
+To access your reports, select **[!UICONTROL View Last 24hrs report]** from the advanced menu of your selected landing page.

 ![](assets/landing_page_report.png)